knewzen/PieBotCode/README.md

 # PieBotCode
-The open source code of PieBot.
+This is the open source code for the very unknown Discord Bot "PieBot".
+# So what is "PieBot"?
+PieBot is a Discord bot bla bla bla. *I need an actual description*.